The church was designed by Edmund Ware and Edmund Rathbone and opened in 1899.

 Repairs to the roof were completed in 2016, funded by a number of generous trusts and foundations.
 We are now raising funds for essential repairs to the interior.

-If you would like to help us to restore and maintain this wonderful Grade II* building, by helping as a volunteer or by making a donation
+If you would like to help us to restore and maintain this wonderful Grade II* building you could become a volunteer or make a donation